Florence Court: The fire

-In 1956, the 5th Lord Enniskillen's only son and heir Michael, Viscount Cole, died suddenly aged 36; he was unmarried.
+In 1956, the 5th Earl's only son and heir Michael, Viscount Cole, died suddenly aged 36; he was unmarried.
 In 1961, as the restoration of the house was nearing completion, Hurricane Debbie devastated the estate.
-In 1963, the 5th Lord Enniskillen and his wife, Lady Enniskillen, died within three months of each other.
+In 1963, the 5th Earl and his wife, Lady Enniskillen, died within three months of each other.

-The 5th Earl, upon his death, was succeeded by his nephew, Captain David Lowry Cole, M.B.E.
-(1918–1989), in 1963, who became The Rt.
-Hon.
-The 6th Earl of Enniskillen.
+The 5th Earl, upon his death, was succeeded by his nephew, Captain David Lowry Cole, (1918–1989), in 1963, who became the 6th Earl of Enniskillen.
 David Enniskillen (as he was popularly known) had spent much of his life in the Colony of Kenya, having been elected a member of the Legislative Council of Kenya in the early 1960s, just before independence.
 In 1955, he was divorced from his first wife Sonia (née Syers), stepdaughter of his uncle the 5th Earl (who died in 1963 with his wife, Sonia's mother).
 By her, he had issue: one son and one daughter.

 David Enniskillen and his second wife, Nancy, Countess of Enniskillen (née Nancy MacLennan; formerly a diplomat with the United States Foreign Service), moved back to Florence Court, living there from 1964 until 1973.
 In that year, in the early years of The Troubles, the Earl and Countess of Enniskillen left Florence Court, moving over to Kinloch House in Kinloch, Perthshire, in Britain.
 David Enniskillen thus became the last Earl of Enniskillen to actually live in Florence Court.
 He was succeeded by his only son Andrew Cole, 7th Earl of Enniskillen, in 1989.
-Andrew Enniskillen continues to live on a vast estate in Kenya.
+Andrew Enniskillen continues to live on an estate in Kenya.